Falls, with their potential to cause traumatic injuries, are a serious concern that can have...

 Whether you're moving out into a smaller place or if your kids have flown the nest, choosing to downsize can be a good decision for various reasons.
 However, if you're moving from a much larger home into a cozier place, deciding where to store all your belongings can be a problem.
 Depending on how many items you own, downsizing can be a tough challenge.

 Despite the challenges of downsizing, the good news is that there are many storage solutions that will make your life a little easier.
-Let's take a look at seven great storage options to consider when downsizing.
+Let's look at eight great storage options to consider when downsizing.

 1. Self-Storage Units